 Mindfulness teaches us to direct our attention to what is happening right here, right now, with an attitude of kindness towards ourselves and our experience.
 This “being with” ourselves is in contrast with more habitual states of mind in which we are often preoccupied with memories, fantasies, worries or planning.
 Yet, the capacity to be present is innate to each one of us and can be deliberately cultivated, alongside our capacity for kindness.

 Although we are often unaware of the current of our thinking, it has a profound effect on how we live our lives, as well on our mental and emotional health.
 Becoming aware of our habits of mind can thus profoundly effect our well being, our relationships, and our emotional resilience.

-In an 8-week MBSR/MBCT programme we learn the skills which support us in developing this quality of attention, and the capacity to come back, again and again, to this present moment, with patience and compassion.
+In the evidence-based 8-week MBSR/MBCT programme we learn the skills which support us in developing this quality of attention, and the capacity to come back, again and again, to this present moment, with patience and compassion.
 These 8-week programmes are not group therapy, although they can be healing, but are very practical, educational courses, teaching us to apply the art of mindfulness to our day to day lives.

 What Mindfulness Is Not:

 Mindfulness is not positive thinking.

 Mindfulness is not about having only good feelings.
 It does not help you to get rid of unwanted feelings, but to actually feel them.
 That is why it is often said that mindfulness is not for the fainthearted.